-We all agree that wisdom tooth pain is probably one of the most painful experiences we can have.
-What we can do is to remove them, either through a simple extraction or surgery.
+We can all agree that wisdom tooth pain is probably one of the most painful experiences we can have.
+We can remove them either through a simple extraction or surgery.

-Why do some of us need to remove our wisdom tooth, what are the benefits of wisdom tooth removal, and what is the procedure like?
+Why do some of us need to remove our wisdom teeth?
+What are the benefits of wisdom tooth removal?
+And what is the procedure like?
 These are some of the questions we will be answering in this pocket guide, and tell you all you need to know about wisdom tooth removal in Singapore.